-A few weeks before departure you should receive some basic details about your host family, their address, who will be living in the house and if they have children or pets.
+A few weeks before departure, you should receive some information about your host family, their address, who will be living in the house, and if they have children or pets.

-Sometimes there might be a small description about the family and their interests or hobbies.
+Sometimes there might be a small description of the family and their interests or hobbies.
 Once you have this information, it’s time to start shopping!

 Giving a present as soon as you meet your host family or arrive at their home is a great way to show your appreciation and break the ice.

 We recommend presenting them with the gift your first day or at dinner the first night when the whole family is home.